marcosrocha85/delphi-breakout/README.md

 <img src="https://github.com/marcosrocha85/delphi-breakout/blob/main/images/main%20game.jpg?size=400" width=400>

+# How to play?
+- When the game opens, it already ready to play.
+If you left click with your mouse you will start to play.
+- Press F2 to restart the game.
+- Press F3 to pause/unpause the game.
+- If you press F10, a debug window will be shown with some ~~unuseful~~ useful information.
+- I use F1 to step the "game tick" in order to understand whats going on in runtime.

 # FAQ
 - Why did you decided to publish that only nowadays?
   Well...
 I showed up this project to [@eimigueloliveir](https://github.com/eimigueloliveir) and he literally came upset because I was keeping my Delphi projects in a backup folder called "Pendrive" 🤣.
 So yeah!!!
 I decided to bring it to someone who is learning coding or even game principles.
 I intend to build and release the OpenSource version executable to enjoy you all.